epsilon537/boxlambda/docs/components_vera.md

 #### A Fixed Sprite-Pixels-per-Scanline Limit

 The Sprites-per-Scanline limit is inversely proportional to the sprite width.
 That makes sense.
-It takes roughly twice as long to render a 16-pixel-wide sprite than an 8-pixel-wide sprite.
+It takes roughly twice as long to render a 16-pixel-wide sprite as an 8-pixel-wide sprite.
 Conversely, the number of *sprite pixels* that can be rendered on a given scanline is relatively constant.
-For VERA Wishbone running at 50MHz, this constant is 512 pixels, i.e. the Sprite Renderer can render a maximum of 512 sprite pixels on any scanline, guaranteed.
+For VERA Wishbone running at 50MHz, this constant is 512 pixels, i.e., the Sprite Renderer can render a maximum of 512 sprite pixels on any scanline, guaranteed.

 The original Sprite Renderer code kept track of rendering time to decide when to abort rendering, to avoid exceeding its time budget.
 VERA Wishbone replaces that code with logic that keeps track of the number of sprite pixels rendered.
 When 512 sprite pixels are rendered, further sprite rendering is aborted for the given scanline.